davies3matt/cv-react/README.md

 - Contact form for potential connections
 - Features the EmailJS API that forwards any messages automatically to my e-mail address

+## Services Page
+- In/Out Animation
+- Animated Gradient background
+- Weather Service that features an OpenWeatherMapAPI connection to get the current weather forecast
+- Dictionary Service (Working Progress)

 # To-Do List:
 - ~~Create Initial Files~~